Afroprogrammer/myWeatherApp/README.md

 # myWeatherApp

 An Open-Source Weather App.
 A simple project i buit used to test my vanilla JavaScript kills.
-The project would be hosted on github pages.
+The project would be hosted here ----> [github pages](https://afroprogrammer.github.io/myWeatherApp/).
+Note allow the app to access your location for it to work well.

 ## Table of Contents
 * [General info](#general-info)